 Why Climate Activists are Targeting Art

 At prominent art institutions, some activists aren't merely visitors admiring masterpieces; they're disruptors with a potent message.
 Through audacious acts, like marking protective glass around art pieces with various materials, they convey a message that resonates deeply: "There is no art on a dead planet."
+The incident at London's National Gallery serves as a prime example.
+Here, two activists from Just Stop Oil took hammers to the protective glass of Diego Velázquez's renowned painting, "The Rokeby Venus."
+This dramatic act was intended as a protest against the ongoing environmental crisis and the perceived inaction of global leaders in addressing the issue.

 While such actions might suggest an intent to harm art, the true aim is different.
 The goal is to amplify the urgency of the global climate emergency.
 The focus on art isn't arbitrary.
 Some institutions have faced criticism for their affiliations with industries that contribute significantly to global carbon emissions.
 For activists, art should reflect the human condition, and major art venues are seen as falling short by not adequately addressing the looming climate threat.